yc-lin-geo/Georgia_GIA/README.md

 ## Installation

-Because GEORGIA contains some data files that are larger than 25 Mb, it should be downloaded with git lfs package, an open source Git extension for versioning large files.
+Because GEORGIA contains some data files that are larger than 25 Mb, you can download it from [Zenodo](https://doi.org/10.5281/zenodo.7957644).
+To download it from Github, we need the git lfs package, an open source Git extension for versioning large files.
 It can be downloaded through [this link](https://git-lfs.com/), and to install:
 ```
 cd ~/Downloads/git-lfs-3.3.0/
 sudo ./install.sh